RodrigoHolztrattner/Peon/README.md

 not use an extensible array for all jobs, instead we will use a fixed one (no memory allocation = more speed) and just refresh this array when we are close to the limit or our "frame" finished.

-> Keep in mind that checking the number of threads is you responsability and in the current implementation the system will not refresh by its own.
+> Keep in mind that checking the number of jobs is you responsability and in the current implementation the system will not refresh by its own.

 ### Initializing the Peon System